boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 This section described what happens for every single image in the training process.
 The entire process starts over when the next image is given as an input.

-### Simulated annealing
-Another process that allows for training and is also supported by the

 <!--
 In the first phase the neural network needs to make a prediction in order to see how well it can recognize the desired features or patterns.
 For doing this, a set of training data is required.
 In the example case with images of dogs, fish,